Registration for the Spring 2022 Season is now closed! Registration for the Fall 2022 Season will be open on June 1st.

 - With that being said, as this is a ministry in which we use sports as a way to reach new families (outreach requests), we will accommodate a request to play on the same team if the person you have invited has not previously participated in a Crossroads Sports league.

 Exact age splits are subject to slight change.
 We do occasionally allow skilled players to play up, but no player may play down.
-Parents must seek approval for their child to play up before registering them.
-Register your child by their age as of 3/1/2021 for our Spring league.
+Parents must seek approval for their children to play up before registering them.
+When registering your child, please register them according to the age that they will be by the end of the season (June for the Spring Season and December for the Fall Season)

 - U8 - Ages 6-7- Boys and Girls